For access on Saturday, September 14th - Mount Trashmore will be hosting the Trashmore 5K. You can sign up at - www.trashmore5k.com

 - Limited parking onsite.
 Park in designated areas.

 - All trail users (bikers & walkers) MUST CHECK-IN at tent by trail entrance.

 - Bike helmet use is strongly recommended!

-- There are stairs on the Stumptown Trail; strollers are recommeded to use Overlook Trail.
+- There are stairs on the Stumptown Trail; strollers can only be used on the Overlook Trail.

 - No driving to the top of Mount Trashmore.
 It is a trail, not designed for vehicles.

 - No smoking & no alcohol.